MarcMeth/GetRelatedAemURLs/README.md

 ## Troubleshooting

 ### I inputed more then two URL's and only 1 url opens in a new tab when I click the open buttons?
-You might have to fiddle arround with your browser to allow multiple tabs to open from a trusted domain.
+You might have to fiddle arround with your browser's settings to allow multiple tabs to open from a trusted domain.

 ### Batch validation doesn't seem to do anything?
 Correct, it has not been implemented yet.